LGro/reunicorn-website/README.md

 in the URL does not leak.

 Run `wasm_build.sh release` in the Veilid repository at `veilid/veilid-wasm` to update the files contained in `static/js/`.

+## Dependencies

+We're including a fixed version of the MIT licensed [kjua](https://github.com/lrsjng/kjua) for qrcode rendering.